Developer Preview

 Realms

 Realms are isolated environments that scope all Arca data — objects, operations, events, and API keys.
-There are two types:
+Realm types control defaults and behavior:

 | Type | Purpose | Behavior |